 "Eating the right foods, losing weight, and keeping it off is considered 'success', while 'cheating' on your diet, not losing weight, and even gaining weight is associated with a lack of willpower," she reveals.

-Karroll says this cycle is a setup, with a guarantee to leave you feeling like a failure.
+Karoll says this cycle is a setup, with a guarantee to leave you feeling like a failure.
 "The core belief that you are not good enough is most often the catalyst for the diet in the first place - failing at the diet simply reinforces this belief."

 She explains there is also a connection between mood instability and malnutrition, and often sees her patients on restrictive diets experience difficulty concentrating, stress, fatigue, and feelings of hopelessness.

 "Most if not all diets become binges, rebound weight gain, weight cycling, even eating disorders.
-And those who are 'successful' at weight suppression often suffer even more vicious physical and psychological damages as a result of long-term deprivation," adds Karroll.
+And those who are 'successful' at weight suppression often suffer even more vicious physical and psychological damages as a result of long-term deprivation," adds Karoll.

 Healthier ways to weight loss